-5 Jesus said to them: "Watch out that no one deceives you.
-6 Many will come in my name, claiming, 'I am he,' and will deceive many.
-7 When you hear of wars and rumors of wars, do not be alarmed.
-Such things must happen, but the end is still to come.
-8 Nation will rise against nation, and kingdom against kingdom.
-There will be earthquakes in various places, and famines.
-These are the beginning of birth pains.
+5 And Jesus began to say to them, "See that no one leads you astray.
+6 Many will come in my name, saying, 'I am he!' and they will lead many astray.
+7 And when you hear of wars and rumors of wars, do not be alarmed.
+This must take place, but the end is not yet.
+8 For nation will rise against nation, and kingdom against kingdom.
+There will be earthquakes in various places; there will be famines.
+These are but the beginning of the birth pains.

-9 "You must be on your guard.
-You will be handed over to the local councils and flogged in the synagogues.
-On account of me you will stand before governors and kings as witnesses to them.
-10 And the gospel must first be preached to all nations.
-11 Whenever you are arrested and brought to trial, do not worry beforehand about what to say.
-Just say whatever is given you at the time, for it is not you speaking, but the Holy Spirit.

-12 "Brother will betray brother to death, and a father his child.
-Children will rebel against their parents and have them put to death.
-13 All men will hate you because of me, but he who stands firm to the end will be saved.
+9 "But be on your guard.
+For they will deliver you over to councils, and you will be beaten in synagogues, and you will stand before governors and kings for my sake, to bear witness before them.
+10 And the gospel must first be proclaimed to all nations.
+11 And when they bring you to trial and deliver you over, do not be anxious beforehand what you are to say, but say whatever is given you in that hour, for it is not you who speak, but the Holy Spirit.
+12 And brother will deliver brother over to death, and the father his child, and children will rise against parents and have them put to death.
+13 And you will be hated by all for my name's sake.
+But the one who endures to the end will be saved."